robertbasic/robertbasic.com-hugo/content/blog/creating-a-postgresql-user-in-vagrant-with-ansible.md

 For added bonus we can cleanup the sudoers file after we are done by removing the line we added.

 Happy hackin'!

+P.S.: If you want to use a good quality Ansible role for PostgreSQL [take a look at this one](https://github.com/ANXS/postgresql).
+Thanks to [Gilles Cornu](https://github.com/gildegoma) for pointing it out!